vizzuhq/ipyvizzu/docs/tutorial/data.md

 data.add_data_frame(data_frame)
 ```

+!!! info
-**Note:** ipyvizzu makes a difference between two types of data, numeric
+    `ipyvizzu` makes a difference between two types of data, numeric (measure)
-(measure) and not numeric (dimension).
-A column's `dtype` specifies that the
+    and not numeric (dimension).
+A column's `dtype` specifies that the column is
-column is handled as a measure or as a dimension.
+    handled as a measure or as a dimension.

 It is also possible to add data frame index to
 [`Data`](../reference/ipyvizzu/animation.md#ipyvizzu.animation.Data) with the